We accept Visa, Mastercard, Paypal or Cash

 All persons on a guided trip will be required to sign a liability waiver.
 A Credit Card deposit is required to hold the booking.
 The card will be charged at the time of booking.

-A deposit of 50% payable by Visa, MasterCard or cheque, within 2 days of booking will confirm your reservation.
-The balance is due 30 days prior to your trip.
+Payment is due within 2 days of booking will confirm your reservation.
 We are a small operation and cancellations significantly affect us.
 Once you have booked a trip with us our lives are on hold for you.
 Therefore, we uphold a strict cancellation policy.
 We will happily refund your deposit, less a 15% cancellation fee if you cancel at least 90 days prior to arrival.
 Post this time we regret that no refund is possible.